awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 #### Supported DB character sets<a name="Appendix.OracleCharacterSets.db-character-set.supported"></a>

 The following table lists the Oracle DB character sets that are supported in Amazon RDS\.
 You can use a value from this table with the `--character-set-name` parameter of the AWS CLI [create\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance.html) command or with the `CharacterSetName` parameter of the Amazon RDS API [CreateDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstance.html) operation\.

+**Note**
+The character set for a CDB is always AL32UTF8\.
+You can set a different character set for the PDB only\.

 ****